TOMATO SOUTHERN NIGHTS

-A rare, old traditional Russian potato-leafed plant with black-shouldered, slightly-flattened, blackish-red fruits which are packed with dark, juicy, strong-flavoured flesh.
+A rare, old traditional Russian potato-leafed plant with enormous black-shouldered, slightly-flattened, blackish-red fruits which are packed with dark, juicy, strong-flavoured flesh.
 Reputed to be darkest of all when grown in very warm conditions.
 (Cordon)

 Seeds are surface-sown or covered only slightly.
 Do not allow the soil to dry out.
 Containers are held in warm conditions until sprouts appear, which may take anywhere from 3-10 days.
 Move sprouting plantings immediately to bright light conditions, such as a south-facing window.
 Inadequate light is a frequent cause of failure of young seedlings.
 At about the time of last frost, set out seedlings into grow bags.
 Plants need staking and side-shoots removing.

 Packet Content:20 (Approx)